firepear/homefarm/docs/management_and_maintenance.md

 directions in these docs!
 If you go off piste, you're on your own!)

 Move this tarball somewhere safe, like another server, or an S3 bucket, or dropbox.
+Update it whenever you'd like.
 After a control node reinstall, get the tarball back on the control node and run:

 `./bin/backup TARBALL_NAME`

 It will unpack the archive and move things to their correct locations.
+You'll still be able to ssh into all your compute nodes, you won't have to generate a new mirrorlist, and so on.
+You _will_ need to build the local mirror.